-This is described as an easy scenic stretch of whitewater punctuated with a few drops which are more challenging.
-The majority is moving Class 1-2 water with a play hole 200 yards above the takeout.
+This is a very scenic stretch of whitewater punctuated with a few drops which are more challenging.

 Tug Hill - Old Forge Area Reaches

 Beaver (1.
 Moshier) Beaver (2.
 Eagle) Beaver (3.
 Taylorville)

 Black (1.)
 Black (2.)
 Black (3.)

 Cincinnati Creek Crystal Creek Deer River (Section 1)

 Deer River (Section 2) Fish Creek, E. Branch Independence River (1.
 Upper)

 Independence River (2.
 Main) Indian (S.Br.
 Moose trib.)
 Little Black Creek

 Mohawk (1.)
 Moose (1.
 Middle) Moose (2.
 Lower)